We flew to Australia once.

 2. Take a special bag of toys

 Buy some new, never before seen toys.
 Just little ones from charity shops even.
 Or perhaps some toys that your children haven’t played with for a while.
 Bring them out at regular intervals during the flight to keep their interest levels up.
 If all else fails – don’t be ashamed to use the TV on board the flight.
-It can be a life safer for the overactive toddler.
+It can be a lifesaver for the overactive toddler.

 3. Take plenty of snacks